Operation Black Vote

-Operation Black Vote (OBV) is a British non-partisan and not-for-profit national organisation, established in 1996 to address the Black British and ethnic minority democratic deficit.
-OBV has recruited church leaders to persuade people to register and vote and to inspire minority ethnic communities to engage with public institutions to address supposed racial inequalities in areas including education, health, and employment.
+Operation Black Vote (OBV) is a British non-partisan and nonprofit national organisation established in 1996, which addresses the Black British and ethnic minority democratic deficit.
+OBV uses voter registration campaigns in minority ethnic communities, and encourages community engagement in minority ethnic communities to address supposed racial inequalities in areas including education, health, and employment.

+The current director of the OBV is Simon Woolley.